the-turing-way/the-turing-way/ways_of_working.md

 - Pull requests should be reviewed in a timely manner.
 - When reviewing a pull request, please do not use the "request a change" function but comment on the change or make a pull request to the file that should be merged.

-## Committments
+## Commitments
 All The Turing Way team members commit to
 - making the implicit explicit by documenting their work
 - dedicating time to update contribution guidelines and other core documents needed to facilitate collaboration
-- feed back on issues in open source software used throughout the Turing Way by opeing an issue in those open source packages and trying to fix them (including documentation)
+- feed back on issues in open source software used throughout the Turing Way by opening an issue in those open source packages and trying to fix them (including documentation)